Pigmentation Laser Programme & Laser Toning

 At Midland Skin, we use a range of laser technologies to target different types and depths of pigmentation safely.
 Here are some of the laser treatments we offer for hyperpigmentation:

-• Laser Toning (more details below): For melasma, post inflammatory hyperpigmentation and sun damage.
+• Laser Toning (more details below): For melasma, post-inflammatory hyperpigmentation and sun damage.
 It’s safe for all skin tones, including darker skin, and also helps improve skin texture and brightness over time hence it being one of the secrets to Korean Glass Skin.
 Safe for skin types 1 to 6.

 • BBL (BroadBand Light): A versatile treatment that reduces sun-induced pigmentation, evens out tone, and enhances overall skin brightness.
 Safe for skin types 1 to 5.